 - Transfer to individual plates and serve immediately.

-What to do with Kasudoko
+What To Do with the Leftover Kasudoko

-- You can re-use kasudoko for up to 6 months.
+- You can reuse kasudoko for up to 6 months.
 If it gets watery, I recommend discarding it.
-Make sure to refrigerate and reuse for salmon or another type of fish.
+Make sure to refrigerate and reuse it for salmon or another type of fish.
 I do not like to mix with meat.
 You can NEVER use this kasudoko to pickle vegetables or any food that you eat raw.

 Thanks for this tasty recipe, one of many on your website!
 I have had good success wrapping the fish in cheesecloth, so that when they come out of the kasudoko, very little sticks to the flesh and no wiping is necessary.
 You can use the cheesecloth again many times, too.